After years in development hell, U.S. singer-songwriter Sky Ferreira finally releases a full-length album, writes JORDAN ROWE

 Photography by Alex Moyse.

 Energetic, soulful and stirring, UCLU Jazz Society presented a brave showcase of talent this week at the Bloomsbury Theatre.
-Director Michael Skinner strung together a cohesive production, displaying various forms and performance styles of jazz music, capturing the spirit of African American culture and the Civil Rights Movement.
-Without a doubt, tackling a theme like this is very difficult. …
+Director Michael Skinner and producer Cat Harris strung together a cohesive show, displaying various forms and performance styles of jazz music, capturing the spirit of African American culture and the Civil Rights Movement.
+Without a doubt, tackling a theme like this is very …

 TIMOTHY ZHA reviews Oneohtrix Point Never’s album, R Plus Seven and praises his performance at Islington Assembly Hall